Foundation model: Adaptation

-Foundation models are inherently multi-purpose: to use these model for a specific use case requires some form of adaptation.
+Foundation models are inherently multi-purpose: to use these models for a specific use case requires some form of adaptation.
 At a minimum, models need to be adapted to perform the task of interest (task specification), but often better performance can be achieved by more extensive adaptation to the domain of interest (domain specialization).

 A variety of methods (e.g. prompting, in-context learning, fine-tuning, LoRA) provide different tradeoffs between the costs of adaptation and the extent to which models are specialized.
 Some major facets to consider when adapting a foundation model are compute budget and data availability.
 Foundation models can be very large, up to trillions of parameters in size, so adapting the entirety of a foundation model can be computationally expensive.
 Therefore, developers sometimes adapt only the last neural layer or only the bias vectors to save time and space.
 For particularly niche applications, specific data may also not be available to adapt the foundation model sufficiently.
 In such circumstances, data must be manually labeled, which is costly and can demand expert knowledge.